Luffier/ladderr/README.md

 ## Limitations

 - Only works in Windows.
-- If your Web UI uses HTTP, it will open a new tab and ask for permission. **For a more seamless experience, use HTTPS** (if your server is local, look up self-signed certs with mkcert).
-- File paths containing whitespaces or non-ASCII characters may not work.
+- File paths containing multiple whitespaces or non-ASCII characters may not work.

 ## Security concerns

+Protocol handlers are not the [safest](https://web.archive.org/web/20240503063048/https://fieldeffect.com/blog/details-on-microsoft-windows-protocol-handlers-abuse-publicly-available), and custom protocols that execute a console command even less.
+A remote code execution, albeit unlikely, is possible.
+There's an open [issue](https://github.com/Luffier/ladderr/issues/3) discussing this topic.
+In the meantime, to mitigate this you should change the pages where the script is active, as explained below.

 Since everyone's Web UI will have a different URL, **the script is active on all pages by default**.
-However, it will only do its thing when it detects that the page is indeed a qBittorrent Web UI.
-You can always change this in the script metadata block:
+There's a check to detect when the page is a qBittorrent Web UI but to be safe you should change this.

+In Tapermonkey, for example:

+1. Go to your `Dashboard`.
+2. Hover over the Ladderr entry and click the `Edit` button in the rightmost column.
+3. Go to the `Settings` tab (left side below the Ladderr logo).
+4. Deselect `Original matches` in the `Includes/Excludes` section.
+5. Add your qBittorrent Web UI URL by clicking `Add...` below the `User matches` box.

+Alternatively, if your extension doesn't allow this, you can do it manually:

 1. Remove the following lines: `// @match https://*/` and `// @match http://*/ `.
 2. Add your custom URL.
 For example: `// @match https://192.168.1.100:8080/` or `// @match http://myserver.local/`.

-Unfortunately, you'll have to do this with each update.
+Unfortunately, if done manually, you'll have to redo this with each update.

 ## Recent changes